vmware-archive/pcfdev/README.md

+> **PCF Dev is currently in Closed Beta on the [Pivotal Network](https://network.pivotal.io/).
+Our first Open Beta release should be available in the next couple of weeks.**

 # PCF Dev

 PCF Dev is a new distribution of Cloud Foundry designed to run on a developer’s laptop or workstation.
 PCF Dev gives application developers the full Cloud Foundry experience in a lightweight, easy to install package.
 PCF Dev is intended for application developers who wish to develop and debug their application locally on a full-featured Cloud Foundry.
 PCF Dev is also an excellent getting started environment for developers interested in learning and exploring Cloud Foundry.